artagnon/clayoven/README.md

 - `clayoven init` to generate the necessary template website.
 - `clayoven` to generate html files incrementally based on the current git index.
-- `clayoven aggressive` to regenerate the entire site; run occassionally.
+- `clayoven aggressive` to regenerate the entire site; only requires to be run on occassion.
 - `clayoven httpd` to preview your website locally.

 ## Configuration